North Carolina Secretary of State: Powers, duties, and structure

 The secretary of state is a constitutional officer.
 Article III, Section 7, of the Constitution of North Carolina stipulates the popular election of the secretary of state every four years.
 The office holder is not subject to term limits.
 In the event of a vacancy in the office, the Governor of North Carolina has the authority to appoint a successor until a candidate is elected at the next general election for members of the General Assembly.
 Per Article III, Section 8 of the constitution, the secretary sits on the Council of State.
 They maintain the schedule and agenda of council meetings.
 They are ex officio a member of the Local Government Commission and Capital Planning Commission.
 They are fourth in line of succession to the governor.

 Historically, the North Carolina Secretary of State has been weaker than their contemporaries around the United States.
 Unlike in other states, where the secretary of state serves as the chief elections officer, in North Carolina the State Board of Elections administers elections independently of other agencies.
 With regards to elections, the secretary is responsible for storing official copies of election results sent to them by the State Board of Elections and arranging the meeting of North Carolina's presidential electors every four years.
 The secretary is charged with attending sessions of the General Assembly to obtain possession of laws passed by it, and maintains the official journals of each house.
 They also administer the North Carolina Securities Act and the Uniform Commercial Code, charter corporations, register trademarks, manage land records, and register legislative lobbyists.
 They are empowered to investigate violations of lobbying laws and impose civil fines not exceeding $5,000 for infractions.
-The secretary commissions notary publics in the state, and they are empowered to administer oaths of office to public officials and law enforcement officers.
+The secretary commissions notaries public in the state, and they are empowered to administer oaths of office to public officials and law enforcement officers.
 They attend the ceremonies in which an outgoing governor turns over the Great Seal of North Carolina to their successor.

 The Department of Secretary of State has several divisions and sections: corporations division, publications division, securities division, trademarks section, Uniform Commercial Code section, authentications section, charitable solicitation licensing section, land records section, lobbyist compliance division, and notary public section.
-As of December 2022, the department has 163 employees retained under the terms of the State Human Resources Act.
+As of January 2025, the department has 167 employees retained under the terms of the State Human Resources Act.
 As with all Council of State officers, the secretary of state's salary is fixed by the General Assembly and cannot be reduced during their term of office.
-In 2022, the secretary's annual salary was $146,421.
+As of 2025, the secretary's annual salary is $168,384.